Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Variations

 Both of these options let you do decline, flat, incline, various row options, and more.
 There is actually a TON of opportunities for this because you can attach a Bulldog Pad, dip attachment, do GHDs, etc off of it.
 Legit, a ridiculous amount of options could come from this.
-You are still not getting the cable set-up that the Levergym offers, but we are starting to get into the realm of possible options to compete with the Levergym.
+You are still not getting the cable set-up that the Powertec Workbench Levergym offers, but we are starting to get into the realm of possible options to compete with the Powertec Workbench Levergym.

 Personally, I’m not a fan of having everything on my rack, in my face, 24/7… But this is a suitable option for those with big racks or very tight spaces that can’t own a dedicated piece but CAN add a little something to their rack.
 I’ll add that a LOT of people buy Jammer Arms hoping they’ll be awesome, and then are let down.
 Adam at Garage Gym Lab said on a recent live chat I did with him, that his Jammers are mostly used as a flying pull-up rig.
 They stay in the upright position.